-Our recommendation to help you pass the screening and have a good experience, before donating blood think RED:
+Our recommendations to help you pass the screening and have a good experience before donating blood is to think RED:

 - Drink plenty of non-caffeinated, non-alcoholic beverages such as water or fresh juice.

 The blood donation process is simple.
 Belize blood bank follows procedures to ensure that personal information is confidential and that each donation is safe for the donor and the recipient.
 The entire process only takes about 20 minutes, but the reward lasts a lifetime.

 After screening and testing the person’s blood and iron level, those that are able to give blood will be moved to the donation area to have their arm prepared for blood to be drawn.
 It takes about 10 minutes for a pint of blood to be collected.

 Next donors will be shown to the refreshment room where they can take it easy for a few minutes and enjoy juice, cookies, and fruit.